Kedar Prasad Gupta

-Kedar Prasad Gupta (born 1964) is an Indian politician from Bharatiya Janata Party who is the current Minister of Panchayat Raj in the Government of Bihar.
-He won the Kurhani Assembly constituency of Bihar Legislative Assembly on 8 December 2022 in the by-election.
+Kedar Prasad Gupta (born 1964) is an Indian politician from Bharatiya Janata Party who is a former Minister of Panchayat Raj in the Government of Bihar.
+He won the Kurhani Assembly constituency of Bihar Legislative Assembly on 2025 with Bhartiya Janta Party (BJP) Symbol and he was also elected from same constituency 8 December 2022 in the by-election.
 He had earlier represented Kurhani in the Bihar Legislative Assembly from 2015-20.
-He belongs to the Kanu Halwai caste of Bihar.
+He is currently serving as the Minister of Tourism of Bihar.